jake-knerr/js-style-guide/README.md

 #### For references to DOM elements, append a "DOM" to the end of the name.

 > Why?
-Since Javascript is often used alongside the DOM, it is useful to have a quick convention to spot DOM elements in code.
+It is useful to have a quick convention to spot DOM elements in code.

 ```javascript
 // avoid